jindal013/jaxformer-website-v2/_pages/dataset.md

     url: "https://www.linkedin.com/in/chinmayjindal/"

 # Add a table of contents to your post.
-#   - make sure that TOC names match the actual section names
+#   - make sure that TOC names matcAh the actual section names
 #     for hyperlinks within the post to work correctly.
 #   - please use this format rather than manually creating a markdown table of contents.
 toc:

+  - name: Where Does the Time Go?
+  - subsections:
+    - name: "Visualizing rooflines"
+    - name: "Matrix multiplication"
-  - name: High-Level Outline
+    - name: "Network communication rooflines"
-  - name: Links to Sections
+  - name: A Few Problems to Work

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.